DattaRahegaonkar/PortFolio/README.md

 # PortFolio
 This project showcases my skills and work in software development.
 As a 3rd-year student majoring in software development, I have built various projects using technologies like HTML, CSS, JavaScript, Node.js, and more.

-# About
-This portfolio is a reflection of my journey in software development, featuring projects that demonstrate my capabilities and creativity.
-I am passionate about building intuitive and efficient applications that enhance user experiences.

 # Features
 - **Responsive Design** : The portfolio is fully responsive, ensuring a seamless experience on all devices.
 - **Project Highlights** :Detailed descriptions of each project, including technologies used, challenges faced, and solutions implemented Links to live demos and GitHub repositories for easy access to my work.